Boardinghouse (film): Plot

 On September 18, 1972, Dr. Hoffman and his wife, both of whom specialized in the study of telekinesis and the occult, are found dead in their Mulholland Drive ranch home on the night of their anniversary party.
 Their deaths, ruled a double suicide, were witnessed by the couple's thirteen-year-old daughter, Debbie, who was institutionalized due to a subsequent nervous breakdown.
-A couple who subsequently purchase the home also befall gruesome, unexplained deaths in it, as does the following buyer, Herman Royce.
+A couple who subsequently purchase the home also suffer gruesome, unexplained deaths in it, as does the following buyer, Herman Royce.

 In 1982, the residence is reopened as a boarding house by Jim Royce, nephew of Herman, who has inherited the home.
 Jim, a playboy who himself is obsessed with the occult and telekinesis, places a newspaper ad encouraging young, single women to move in.
 Various young aspiring actresses and models—Sandy, Suzie, Cindy, Gloria, Pam, and Terri—respond and move into the home.
 After they settle in, an English woman, Debbie, arrives, pleading to move in; she agrees to stay in the sole remaining cramped spare room in the house.

 Meanwhile, Detective Richard Grant is casing the home for unknown reasons.
 He sends a private investigator to the house, but he is electrocuted in a bathtub before being buried in the backyard by an unseen assailant.
 Meanwhile, Jim exhibits his own telekinetic powers to Victoria, an aspiring singer.
 She is fascinated by his abilities.
 That night, she suffers a vivid nightmare of being dragged into the grave of Dr. Hoffman.
 Richard eventually arrives at the house to visit Cindy, who is revealed to be his ex-girlfriend.
 Richard chastises Cindy for her new living arrangement and for having fled upon his marriage proposal.